Global employment classifications: Contractor vs. Employee vs. PEO

 • They control their own working status or schedule

-• They can only work for a a single company for a short period of time before moving on to a different company
+• They can only work for a single company for a short period of time before moving on to a different company

-Utilizing independent contractors for one-time projects can be very fruitful for a business.
+Utilizing independent contractors for one-time projects can be very fruitful for a small business.
 They can enjoy significant cost savings when it comes to benefits reductions.

 Consequences of Legal Errors